County of Santa Barbara

 a) Receive and file the ITAM-0551 Artificial Intelligence Policy; and

-other government fiscal activity, which does not involve any commitment to any specific
+government fiscal activity, which does not involve any commitment to any specific project that may

 A-20)